connorskees/grass/README.md

 This crate aims to provide a high level interface for compiling SASS into plain CSS.
 It offers a very limited API, currently exposing only 2 structs.

-This crate also comes with a binary that is intended to act as an invisible replacement to the sass commandline executable.
+In addition to a library, also included is a binary that is intended to act as an invisible replacement to the sass commandline executable.

 This crate aims to achieve complete feature parity with the dart-sass reference